auth70/salakala/README.md

 <hr>

 Fetches secrets from AWS Secrets Manager.
-Requires some form of AWS credentials to be configured.
-Uses the AWS SDK to fetch secrets.
+Requires some form of AWS credentials to be configured e.g. by installing the AWS CLI and running `aws configure`.
+Uses the AWS SDK to fetch secrets (the `aws` CLI is not required).

-- ✅ Tested against a real AWS account in CI
+- ✅ Tested in CI
-- 🧑‍💻 Semi-interactive login
-- 🤖 Noninteractive login using environment variables

 **Format:**
 ```
-awssm://region/secret-name[:key]
+awssm://region/secret-name[::jsonKey]
 ```

 **Example: Plaintext secret:**